mwmlln/shinju_select/README.md

 * Toast message not displaying when product is added to the shopping bag.
   When toast is created to display feedback messages to site user, messages were successfully displayed when an item was removed from the shopping bag hoever no messages displayed when imem is added to the bag.
   After contacting Code Institute’s tutor support, Fatima pointed out that I had a JS line in the head of the product detail page in order for the larger images to switch over on click.
 This script as overriding the toast script.
 By relocating this script line from the product detail page into the head of base.html, it successfully resolved the issue.
+However, this fix resulted  another issue causing toast message not working properly in shopping bag page when shopper removed an item from shopping bag.
+As this message was inside try, except block it threw a server error.

 * Images not displaying in toast
   This was do to wrong condition set for if the images are present for the item.
 Simply changed the line as following the images for the products showed properly.